-Visiting Assistant Professor of Political Science.
+Visiting Assistant Professor of Political Science and Biomedical Sciences.

 Dr. Giaimo has taught in the political science department at MIT.
 She was a post-doctoral fellow in the Robert Wood Johnson Scholars in Health Policy Research Program at the University of California at Berkeley.